MarianyFerreira/INE5408-ED/README.md

+Federal University of Santa Catarina.

+Computer Science Course.

-# INE5408 - Data Structures
+INE5408 - Data Structures

 This repository contains exercises, tests and work practice of the discipline of Data Structures